theobald-software/kb.theobald-software.github.io/content/_xtract-universal/operating-xtract-universal-with-a-load-balancer.md

 ### Prerequisites

 - Every Xtract Universal servers needs a server license, see [Online Help: Licensing](https://help.theobald-software.com/en/xtract-universal/introduction/license).
-- All Xtract Universal installations must share the same configuration folder, e.g. by using [git version control](https://kb.theobald-software.com/xtract-universal/deploying-extractions-using-Git-version-control).
+- All Xtract Universal servers must share the same configuration folder, e.g. by mapping the configuration folder to an external shared storage.
 The configuration folder contains the settings for the destinations, extractions, sources, server and users.
 The folder is located in the installation directory of Xtract Universal, e.g., `C:\Program Files\XtractUniversal\config`.
+For versioning of the configuration folder you can use [git version control](https://kb.theobald-software.com/xtract-universal/deploying-extractions-using-Git-version-control).
 - All Xtract Universal installations must use the same software version to avoid any version compatibility issues.

 ### The Process